 Is sex addiction real?

-In the second season of the Emmy award-winning HBO series, “The White Lotus”; Michael Imperioli plays Dominic Di Grasso, a successful Hollywood producer with a sex addiction who has destroyed his marriage by repeatedly cheating on his wife.
+In the second season of the Emmy award winning HBO series, “The White Lotus”; the former-Sopranos actor, Michael Imperioli plays Dominic Di Grasso, a successful Hollywood producer with a sex addiction who has destroyed his marriage by repeatedly cheating on his wife.

-It is hard to separate the sexaholic-womaniser character that Charlie Sheen plays in, “Two and a half Men”, from the media’s portrayal of his playboy lifestyle.
-Fuelled by drug abuse and alcohol addiction, which has got him into no end of trouble over the years.
+It is hard to separate the sexaholic-womaniser character that American actor Charlie Sheen plays in, “Two and a half Men”, from the media’s portrayal of his playboy lifestyle.
+Fuelled by drug abuse and alcohol addiction, which has got him into no-end of trouble over the years.

 Don Draper in Mad Men, Blanche Devereux from the Golden Girls, and the infamous James Bond are all pop culture sex addict icons.
-It is not just screen stars that are afflicted, in the real world, Tiger Woods, David Duchovny, and Eric Benet, all entered rehab for sex addiction after getting caught in extramarital affairs.
+It is not just screen star’s that are afflicted, in the real-world, celebrities including Tiger Woods, David Duchovny, and Eric Benet, all entered rehab for sex addiction after getting caught in extra marital affairs.

 What is sex addiction?